vishalmidya/academicpages/_pages/talks.md

 # Invited Talks

 ---

+* AI × Statistics: From Intelligent Models to Making a Real-World Difference, Joint Annual New Jersey and Princeton-Trenton Chapters of the American Statistical Association Chapters Spring Symposium, **_Rutgers RWJ Medical School_**, 26th June, 2026

 * Modern Statistical Learning for Complex Data: Methods and Applications, 39th New England Statistics Symposium, **_University of Connecticut, Storrs_**, 28 May, 2026

 * Invited Webinar on _Machine Learning in Environmental Epidemiology_, **_ISEE - North American Chapter_**, 23 March, 2026